How Much Money Is Needed to Start an eCommerce Business?

 Image Source: Pixabay, copyright-free image under the Creative Commons License (CC0)

 You need a robust eCommerce shopping platform (Shopify, Magento, Woocommerce ...) that helps you create a high-quality website on the front end and an easy-to-navigate backend so you can make alterations to the site with a minimum of effort.
-If you don't have a lot of money to spend up front on a quality eCommerce software suite, purchase a starter package that has the option to expand into more features when you can afford to buy.
+In case you choose Shopify as your platform, a business model worth considering is aliexpress dropshipping.
+Dropshipping does not require you to store any inventory, as you connect the buyers directly to suppliers and pocket the difference.
+If you don't have a lot of money to spend upfront on a quality eCommerce software suite, purchase a starter package that has the option to expand into more features when you can afford to buy.
 Remember that time is money and that the less time you spend building your site, the sooner your site can be up and running and attracting some customers.

 Payment Processing Service (Merchant Account)